jeninason/code-snippets/README.md

 # code-snippets
-Code snippets from many projects, will be updated as code is deprecated out of current projects.
+These are code snippets from many varied projects and will be updated as code is deprecated from current projects.